gettypubs/keepitmoving/content/keynotes/2-Caianiello.md

 Eco’s lectures provoked a heated discussion.
 The American philosopher Richard Rorty denied that a work can impart its intention and introduced the example of a screwdriver.
 He claimed that the use made of a screwdriver to tighten screws was not imposed by the object itself ({{<q-cite "Rorty 1992" "103">}}).
 We would have the right to interpret a screwdriver as something useful to open a package or to scratch our ears.[^1] Eco replied:

 > A screwdriver can be inserted into a cavity and be turned inside, and in this sense could also be used to scratch one’s ear.
-But it is also too sharp and too long to be manoeuvred with millimetric care, and for this reason I usually refrain from introducing it into my ear. . . .
-I cannot use a screwdriver as an ashtray.
+But it is also too sharp and too long to be manoeuvred with millimetric care, and for this reason I usually refrain from introducing it into my ear.… I cannot use a screwdriver as an ashtray.
 I can use a paper glass as an ashtray but not as a screwdriver ({{<q-cite "Eco 1992" "145–46">}}).

 Eco intends to demonstrate that “it is not true that everything goes”: